For librarians

 4. Optionally paste a Cover image URL and a Description.

-5. Set the copy count, then press Add to catalog.
+5. Set the copy count, then press Add to catalog (it reads Add 3 copies and so on once you raise the count).

 What you enter is saved to the shared catalog, so the next library with the same book starts from your record.